Jay Barker: Personal life

-From 1995 to 2007 he was married to Amy DiGiovanna.
-The couple has four children.
+From 1995 to 2007, he was married to Amy DiGiovanna, with whom he has four children.

 In 2008, Barker married American country musician Sara Evans.
-They lived in Mountain Brook, Alabama, a suburb of Birmingham with his four children and Evans' three children.
+The couple lived in Mountain Brook, Alabama, a suburb of Birmingham, with his four children and Evans' three children.

-On January 15, 2022, Barker was arrested on domestic violence charges after he allegedly tried to hit Evans and another individual with his car.
-The report also indicated that Barker and Evans are currently separated.
-Evans filed for divorce in August 2021 citing "irreconcilable differences and inappropriate marital conduct”.
+On January 15, 2022, Barker was arrested on domestic violence charges after allegedly attempting to strike Evans and another individual with his vehicle.
+The report also indicated that Barker and Evans were separated at the time.
+Evans filed for divorce in August 2021, citing "irreconcilable differences and inappropriate marital conduct."
+In March 2024, Evans and Barker announced they had reconciled.

-In March 2024 Evans and Barker announced they had reconciled.
+Barker's daughter, Sarah Ashlee Barker, played college basketball for two seasons with the Georgia Lady Bulldogs before transferring to Alabama, where she played three more seasons.
+In her final collegiate game, she scored an Alabama-record 45 points in a double-overtime loss to the Maryland Terrapins on March 24, 2025, in the second round of the NCAA tournament.
+She later became a professional basketball player in the WNBA after being selected in the 2025 WNBA draft.
+On May 12, 2026 she scored a buzzer beater to give the WNBA expansion team Portland Fire their first victory.

-Barker's daughter, Sarah Ashlee, played college basketball for two seasons with the Georgia Lady Bulldogs before transferring to Alabama, where she played three more years.
-In her final collegiate game, Sarah Ashlee scored an Alabama record 45 points in a double overtime loss to Maryland on March 24, 2025 in the second round of the NCAA tournament.
+Barker's son, Braxton Barker, played quarterback for Alabama from 2018 to 2021.
+He redshirted in 2018 and did not appear in games during the 2019 and 2020 seasons before playing in one game in 2021, completing his only collegiate pass for 10 yards.
+He later served on the Alabama coaching staff as a football analyst and quarterbacks assistant.